 In our experience with smartwatches, we often find that this problem happens when a faulty connection problem is related to the charging cradle.

-In this article, we look at some of the main issues that might lead to your Samsung Galaxy watch not turning on and provide you with some helpful tips that save you time and dollars.
+This article looks at some of the main issues that might lead to your Samsung Galaxy watch not turning on and provide you with some helpful tips that save you time and dollars.

 Start with the charging dock for your Galaxy Watch

-- The first thing you can do is to leave your Galaxy Watch on the charger overnight and charge it to 100%.
+- The first thing you can do is leave your Galaxy Watch on the charger overnight and charge it to 100%.
 The charge time for the watch depends upon the watch’s condition and the charger’s condition.
 There is a chance that your watch has completely drained its battery.

 - If you have already tried charging the watch overnight and had no success, there is a chance that the outlet that you regularly use is not operating.
 We suggest that when you charge your watch overnight, make sure to use an alternate outlet or power source that you know works correctly.